 Automated testing has proven to be necessary to provide solid foundations to any security program, but it has to evolve in order to fully embrace the new ways of building software.
 Meanwhile, one of the consequences of increased collaborative work and interdependent building blocks in modern software is secret sprawl.

 This has given birth to a new category of application security called automated secrets detection.
 While conceptually simple, detecting secrets in source code is inherently difficult due to the probabilistic nature of secrets; additionally, secrets can sprawl into assets that organizations have no control over, such as employees’ git repositories.
+Take the test (no email required) to see how many secrets your developers have inadvertently leaked on public GitHub.

 For these reasons, organizations need to be deliberate in making sure the solution they select not only has adequate detection capabilities, but also covers assets both internal and external to their perimeter.